drevops/vortex/.drevops/docs/content/contributing/maintenance/documentation.md

 ### Publishing

+An automated CI build publishes this documentation to https://docs.drevops.com/:
+- on DrevOps release as a tag number
+- on every push to `main` branch as `canary`
-An automated CI build publishes this documentation on DrevOps release (as a `latest` version) and on every commit to a branch that has `docs` string in its name.
-This allowa publishing documentation for feature branches.
+- on every commit to a branch that has `docs` string as a safe branch name

 ## Consumer site documentation